-Enjoy a Saturday on the river at the Run of the Charles Canoe and Kayak Race, held in Boston every April.
-Whether you're a spectator or one of the 1,500 paddlers, you'll find plenty of excitement at New England's largest canoe and kayak race event.
+Enjoy a Saturday on the Charles River at the Run of the Charles Canoe and Kayak Race, held in Boston every April.
+(Check our Boston Event Calendar for April for the exact date and time.)

-Races begin in a variety of locations in Newton, Dedham, and Brighton, depending on their length, and all of them finish next to the Artesani Playground in Brighton.
+Races begin in a variety of locations in Dedham, Newton, and Brighton, depending on their length, and all of them finish next to the Artesani Playground in Brighton.

 Because Run of the Charles takes place in April, all paddlers must wear life jackets, which are required by Massachusetts law until May 15 when water temperatures finally begin to warm up.

-Looking at the Charles River now, it's hard to realize this is the same place memorialized in The Standells' 1966 hit, "Dirty Water."
+Looking at the Charles River now, it's hard to realize this is the same place memorialized in The Standells' 1966 hit about Boston, "Dirty Water."

-"Well I love that sparkling water . . .
+"Well, I love that sparkling water . . .
 Oh, oh, Boston, you're my home!"